 - Economic Development Finance

 - Managing Economic Development Organizations

 - Entrepreneurial and Small Business Development Strategies

 - Accelerating Growth through Entrepreneurship-Led Economic Development (ELEDII)

 Register using this fillable PDF form from the International Economic Development Council.
 Complete the form using the “Scholarship Price”.
 Please email the form to IEDC at [email protected].
 You will automatically get the early IEDC member rate ($505 for a two-day course and $615 for a three-day course), which will be discounted by 50%.
 You will be responsible for $252.50 for a two-day course or $307.50 for a three-day course.

 “The International Economic Development Council’s coursework to achieve Certified Economic Developer (CEcD) includes relevant and useful information for any professional in the economic development space, including tribal economic development.
 While there is a myriad of unique structural challenges to working in tribal economic development, this coursework lays a strong foundation to understand theoretical and practical ways to organize, plan and implement broad economic development initiatives.
 I highly recommend any tribal economic development professional explore these offerings to help jumpstart thinking around ways that tribal economies can be competitive communities for investment.”

-For more information, please email Janna King, at [email protected].
+For more information, please email Scott Marquardt, at [email protected].